buraksarac/NeuralNetworkOpenCL/README.md

 Memory:
  NeuralNetwork designed to handle EEG data so quite memory hungry.
 All inputs will be loaded into memory including hiddenlayer, error and delta values.
 Valgrind (memory leak tool for C++) reports no error and on my system it is using aroung 1gb memory for the sample data.
 I have also developed Cuda and MPI versions for large dataset to share every single iteration between machines.
 Soon I will be sharing them too.

-Exception handling:
- I have left my job to complete this study and I learn a lot.
-But unfortunately I dont have more time/resources to include improved exception handling,comments.
-So again: use with caution!

 License:
  All code under BSD 2 license if you have conflict let me know I will do my best to help.